 Elephants are incredibly tactile, constantly caressing and comforting one another with their trunks.
-Always alert, experienced and enormous matriarchs lead with another large auntie protecting from behind, assisting the little ones if they stumble.
+Experienced and enormous matriarchs lead the herds.
+Aunties protect from behind, assisting the little ones if they stumble.

 Upon detecting a threat, the herd forms a protective barricade around the calves.
-Flaring their ears, raising their trunks and bellowing typically signals a potential charge towards a predator or vehicle, often the result of venturing too close to babies.
+Flaring their ears, raising their trunks and bellowing signals a potential charge towards a predator.
+Matriarchs don’t tolerate vehicles getting too close to babies.

-FUN AFRICAN ANIMALS FACTS: Did you know that baby elephants are small enough to fit beneath their mothers’ bellies until they are six months old, providing them much needed protection from the sun and potential predators?
+FUN AFRICAN ANIMALS FACTS: Did you know that baby elephants are small enough to fit beneath their mothers’ bellies until they are six months old?
+This provides protection from the sun and potential predators

 Since they spend most of the time wallowing and submerged in water to stay cool, they usually only emerge at dusk to forage.
-While in Bumi Hills, Zimbabwe, we were fortunate to witness one running back into the water after munching on grass at the lake’s edge, just as the sun was setting and reflecting on the water.
+While in Bumi Hills, Zimbabwe, we were fortunate to witness one running back into the lake after munching on grass.

 Giraffes are most vulnerable when bending down for a drink.
-As a result, they check their surroundings carefully before satiating their thirst.
-Photographing their majestic necks against fluffy marshmallow clouds, accentuates their beauty and height.
+Therefore, they check their surroundings carefully before satiating their thirst.

 FUN AFRICAN ANIMALS FACTS: Giraffes’ blue/purple tongues are due to high concentrations of melanin, which people believe protects them from getting sunburned.